yaml/yaml-spec/ReadMe.md

 This repository contains the source code and build system for the [published YAML specification](https://yaml.org/).
-Versions 1.2 and newer are located under the `spec` directory.
+Versions 1.2 and older are located under the `spec` directory.

 The various components of the next YAML specification version will be added here incrementally following a well defined methodology.